Treehouse of Horror XIII: Plot

-Send in the Clones
+"Send in the Clones"

 In this spoof of Multiplicity, Homer's hammock collapses while he is taking a nap.
 He purchases a new one from a passing vendor, who warns him that it carries a curse.
 Disregarding this, Homer lies down and discovers that the new hammock can produce clones of anyone who rests on it.
 He inspects the first clone and notices that it does not have a belly button.

 He makes clones to do all of his chores, which include fixing a light fitting (resulting in the first clone being electrocuted to death and Homer creating a new clone to help dispose of the body), helping Marge choose an outfit, visiting Grampa, and play baseball with Bart, Lisa and Maggie.
 He also discovers that the clones are becoming increasingly less intelligent.
 When one clone kills Ned Flanders, Homer decides to get rid of the clones and the hammock.
-He bundles the clones in a truck and takes them to an isolated cornfield, where he abandons them, along with the hammock.
+He bundles the clones in a truck and takes them to an isolated cornfield, where he abandons them (killing any who knew the way back), along with the hammock.

 The clones use the abandoned hammock to make an army of Homer clones, which wreak havoc in Springfield.
 US army officials gather in the Mayor's War Room and determine that the clones will eat up America by the next day.
-Lisa suggests that a fleet of helicopters lure the clones into Springfield Gorge to their deaths by using giant donuts as bait.
-The plan works, and the clones tumble into the gorge in pursuit of the donuts.
+In an attempt to stop the clones from overpopulating America, the government tricks them into falling off a cliff at Springfield Gorge by trailing giant donuts from helicopters as bait.
+The plan is a success, and the clones tumble into the gorge in pursuit of the donuts.
 That evening, Marge is shocked to find that the Homer in bed with her is actually a clone, the real Homer having actually been the first one to jump off the cliff with the other clones.
 Marge is distressed by the real Homer's death until the clone Homer soothes her with a backrub.